nsheely/Die-Comparison/README.md

   Need to update comments/documentation

-  Currently generating up to N numbers that sum to.
+  Currently generating up to N numbers that sum to N.
-  Could reduce to generating only up to #faces numbers that sum to N.
+  Can reduce to generating only up to #faces numbers that sum to N.

   If you declare the number of faces after the faces of the die, it will removed the users declared face numbers and set the default